-Serve as a liaison between university and MENA student population.
-Examples include coordinating a conversation between university counsel and students on rights of free speech on campus, working alongside Dining Services to ensure Ramadan services for observing students, and to
+Serve as a liaison between university and SWANA student population.
+Examples include coordinating a conversation between university counsel and students on rights of free speech on campus, working alongside Dining Services to ensure Ramadan services for observing students, etc.

-3. Strategic Vision: Discuss your short-term (2023-24) plans and major program goals that will use HESSR funds:
+3. Strategic Vision: Discuss your short-term (2024-25) plans and major program goals that will use HESSR funds:

-MESC has identified the following goals for the 2023-2024 year:
+MESC has identified the following goals for the 2024-2025 year:

-- 1. Hire and onboard a new Program Coordinator (not using HESSR) - 2.
-Establish new IMPACT internships - 3.
-Solidify permanent funding sources for SWANA CON - 4.
+- 1. Hire and onboard a new Director - 2.
+Strengthen relationships with student organizations - 3.
+Solidify permanent funding sources for SWANA Con - 4.
 Establish alumni network